 The Appreciative Inquiry model is based on the assumption that the questions we ask will focus our attention in a particular direction.
 Some other methods of assessing and evaluating a situation and proposing solutions are based on a deficiency model.
 Some other methods ask questions such as “What are the problems,” “What’s wrong,” or “What needs to be fixed?”

 Instead of asking, “What’s the problem?” some other methods couch the question in terms of challenges, which AI argues maintains a basis of deficiency, the thinking behind the questions assuming there is something wrong or something needs to be fixed or solved.

 Appreciative Inquiry takes an alternative approach.
-As a self-defined asset-based approach, it starts with the belief that every organization and every person in that organization has positive aspects that can promoted.
+As a self-defined asset-based approach, it starts with the belief every organization and every person in that organization has positive aspects that can be promoted.
 It asks questions like, “What’s working well?”
 “What’s good about what you are currently doing?”

 Some researchers believe the excessive focus on dysfunctions can cause them to become worse or fail to become better.
 By contrast, AI argues that when all organization members are motivated to understand and value its culture’s most favorable features, it can make rapid improvements.

 In Module Nine, you will learn about appreciative inquiry, its purpose, and its four stages.

 Engaging in interesting, memorable small talk is a daunting task for most people.
 How do you know what to share and when to share it?
 How do you know what topics to avoid?
 How do you become an engaging converser?